zeemEU/file-upload-wordpress-plugin/cloudwok/readme.txt

 == Frequently Asked Questions ==

-* Is it possible to change the default texts and labels?

-You can customize texts and labels.
-Please take a look at this thread: https://wordpress.org/support/topic/custom-text-translation

 Send us an e-mail if you have an issue: markus@cloudwok.com or a tweet @cloudwok.
 Or open a thread in the WordPress support forum for this plugin.

 == Screenshots ==